vicb/flyXC/README.md

 - Visualize your flights,
 - Plan your flights,
-- Add your satellite trackers (inreach/spot) to the map
+- Add your live trackers (inreach, spot, skylines, flyme, flymaster) to the map.

 ## Manual